rapyuta-robotics/rapyuta-io-docs/hugo/content/4_tutorials/41_beginner/418_ros-pub-sub-native-network.md

 		eventually, the deployment will fail as well.
 	10. Click **NEXT** > **CONFIRM PACKAGE CREATION**.

-## Create a Cloud Routed Network
+## Create a Native Network
-A routed network allows you to establish ROS communication between different ROS package deployment.
-Binding a routed network resource to your deployment will enable other deployments on the same routed network to consume ROS topics/services/actions as defined in the package.
+A native network allows you to establish ROS communication between different ROS environments within the same local area network.
+Binding a native network resource to your deployment will enable other deployments on the same native network to consume ROS topics/services/actions as defined in the package.
 If you have already created a routed network, you can skip this procedure.

 Perform the following procedure to create a routed network.

 1. On the left navigation bar, click **Networking>Networks**.
-2. Click **ADD  NETWORK>Routed Network** .
+2. Click **ADD  NETWORK** and select the network type as **Native Network**.
-3. In the **Create new routed network** dialog-box, enter `cloud_routed_network_1` as the name for the routed network.
+3. In the **Create new native network** dialog-box, enter `cloud_native_network_1` as the name for the native network.
 4. Select **ROS Distro**, as   **Kinetic**.
 5. Select the **Runtime** as **Cloud**.
 6. From the **Resource limit** field, select the memory allocation and computational ability of the routed network.
 These resources are reserved in the platform for effective ROS communication.
 For this tutorial, you can select **Small: 1cpu core, 4 GiB memory** as the resource limit.